A ramekin with pumpkin pudding, showing a spoon lifting some of the pudding out.

 Instructions

 • Whisk together the pumpkin purée, brown sugar, cinnamon, nutmeg, ginger, and salt in a mixing bowl.
-Whisk in the beaten eggs, cream, and milk and continue to mix until well blended.
+Whisk in the beaten eggs, cream, and milk until smooth and well blended.

-• Pour the pumpkin mixture into a lightly buttered 1 1/2-quart casserole (or individual ramekins).
-Place the casserole in a shallow baking pan and add hot water to a depth of about 1 inch.
+• Pour the pumpkin mixture into the prepared baking dish (or individual ramekins).
+Place the baking dish or ramekins in a shallow baking pan and add about 1 inch of hot water to the outer pan.

 • Bake the pumpkin pudding for 55 to 60 minutes, or until a knife inserted near the center comes out clean.
 The pudding will jiggle slightly in the center.
-Ramekins will likely take less time, so begin checking them after 40 to 45 minutes.
+Ramekins will likely take less time, so begin checking them after about 40 minutes.

-• Cool the pudding on a rack and garnish with dollops of whipped cream.
+• Cool the pudding on a rack and garnish with dollops of whipped cream or whipped topping if desired.

 Nutrition